dortania/OpenCore-Install-Guide/config-HEDT/nahalem.md

 For setting up the SMBIOS info, we'll use CorpNewt's [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) application.

-For this Nahalem example, we have a few SMBIOS to choose from:
+For this Nehalem example, we have a few SMBIOS to choose from:

 | SMBIOS | Hardware |
 | :--- | :--- |